SkyinScotlandCodes/searchproject-python/README.md

 # searchproject-python
-A recipe search program that uses Python and the Edamam API to find and print recipes according to the user's chosen ingredient(s) and other search criteria
+A recipe search program that uses Python and the Edamam API to find recipes according to the user's chosen ingredient(s) and other search criteria